Configuration

 more attribute certificates adjacent to each other.

-key certificate, the following sequences are valid: AAA
+key certificate, the following sequences are valid: AAA, APAPA, APAA.
+The

 If this strictness seems bizarre, it is because this file is used to populate this data structure (represented in ASN.1):